cmg-divined/gmod-mount/README.md

 # Garry's Mod Mount for s&box

 Load Garry's Mod content directly in s&box.
-Models, materials, textures - it all just works.
+Models, materials, textures.

 ## What it does